kalenkilgore/solana-airdrop-script/README.md

 # Solana Airdrop Script

 Welcome to the Solana Airdrop Script.
-This Python script helps you check the balance of SOL (Solana’s native cryptocurrency) and JUP tokens in multiple Solana wallets, and transfer them to a target wallet if certain conditions are met.
+This Python script helps you check the balance of SOL and JUP tokens in multiple Solana wallets, and transfer them to a target wallet if certain conditions are met.
 It uses the Solana blockchain and the `solders` library to interact with the network.
-This version can process all `keypair_*.json` files in the same folder!
+This version can process all `keypair_*.json` files in the current working directory.

-**Note:** This script is for educational purposes only.
-Be careful with private keys and real money—do not share your private keys with anyone!
+**Note:** Be careful with private keys and real money—do not share your private keys with anyone.

 ## What Does This Script Do?
 - Loads private keys from all `keypair_*.json` files in the folder (e.g., `keypair_60.json`, `keypair_61.json`).